A space to discuss the ways in which we market and communicate about higher education and the collegiate experience.

 Digital Tweed® is the work of Kenneth C. Green, founding director of The Campus Computing Project.
 If successful, these posts will inform and entertain, and at times also annoy.
 A little dissonance can be a good thing.

 An administrator pushes, on a shoestring budget, to move his university and the world toward a more sustainable equilibrium.

 Surveying the Construction of Global Knowledge/Spaces for the ‘Knowledge Economy’

 A Blog from GradHacker and MATRIX: The Center for Humane Arts, Letters and Social Sciences Online

-A blog by John Warner, author of The Funny Man, on teaching, writing and never knowing when you're going to be asked to leave.
+A blog by John Warner, author of the story collection Tough Day for the Army, and a novel, The Funny Man, on teaching, writing and never knowing when you're going to be asked to leave.